Free Calculator

 Bits and dynamic range

-Each bit of digital audio adds approximately 6.02 dB of dynamic range.
-A 16-bit file has 96 dB of theoretical range; a 24-bit file has 144 dB - more than the human ear can resolve in a single moment.
+Each bit adds approximately 6.02 dB of dynamic range.
+A 16-bit file has 96 dB theoretical range; 24-bit has 144 dB - more than the ear can resolve in a single moment.

-When you attenuate digitally by 6 dB, you effectively discard the least significant bit.
-At −12 dB you lose two bits.
-At −48 dB you have thrown away 8 bits - taking a 16-bit signal down to 8-bit quality.
+Attenuate digitally by 6 dB and you discard the least significant bit.
+At -12 dB you lose two bits.
+At -48 dB you've thrown away 8 bits - taking 16-bit signal down to 8-bit quality.
 The noise floor rises with every step.

 The fix

-Use 24-bit or 32-bit output mode at the OS level and keep the digital volume at 100%.
-Control loudness at the analog stage - the amplifier's volume knob, the preamp, or a DAC with a hardware volume control.
+Use 24-bit or 32-bit OS output and keep the digital volume at 100 %.
+Control loudness at the analog stage - amplifier knob, preamp, or a DAC with a hardware volume.

 Bit depth, dynamic range, and what it costs you

 Each bit is worth ~6.02 dB of dynamic range.
-Drop a bit and the noise floor rises 6 dB.
 The "audibility floor" column shows where the residual noise starts to surface above the music's lowest passages.

 FormatBitsDynamic rangeAudibility floor